kexin94yyds/AI-Sidebar/README.md

 ## Permissions

-- **sidePanel:** Allows the extension to add content to the browser's side panel.
+- **sidePanel:** Adds content to the side panel.
-- **declarativeNetRequest & declarativeNetRequestWithHostAccess:** Used to modify the headers of the network requests to ensure the embedded ChatGPT interface works smoothly.
+- **declarativeNetRequest & declarativeNetRequestWithHostAccess:** Modifies headers to allow embedding.
+- **storage:** Saves your selected provider.

 ## How It Works

-1. When the extension is loaded, the side panel becomes available, showing either the ChatGPT login prompt or the chat interface.
+1. Open the side panel and choose a provider from the dropdown.
-2. The `popup.js` file checks the user's session status and handles rendering the appropriate content inside the side panel.
+2. For ChatGPT, the extension checks session status and shows a login prompt if necessary; for Perplexity and Gemini, it loads the site directly in the panel.
-3. If the user is authenticated, an iframe displaying ChatGPT is shown.
-4. The extension modifies specific request headers to prevent `content-security-policy` and `x-frame-options` from blocking the integration.
+3. The extension modifies specific request headers to prevent `content-security-policy` and `x-frame-options` from blocking the embedded pages.

 ## Troubleshooting

-- **Unauthorized or Cloudflare Error:** Ensure you are logged in to ChatGPT and have passed any security checks.
+- **Login screens inside the panel:** Some providers (especially Gemini/Google) may redirect to login pages like `accounts.google.com`.
+Header rules are added, but some flows can still refuse to render in iframes due to provider-side restrictions; in such cases, use "Open in Tab" to sign in, then return to the panel.
+- **ChatGPT 403/Cloudflare:** Open ChatGPT in a regular tab to pass checks, then the panel will load.
-- **Error fetching session:** This may occur if there is an issue with network connectivity.
-Try refreshing the panel or reloading the extension.
+- **Error fetching session:** Network hiccup; refresh the panel or reload the extension.

 ## License